 Buffalo Chickpea Dip

-- 1/2 cup of buffalo wing sauce (I like Frank’s Buffalo Wing Sauce)
+- ½ cup buffalo wing sauce like Frank's Buffalo Wing Sauce

 - 1 tsp. garlic powder